Growth Metrics

 General Mills (GIS) Non-Current Receivables (2016)

-General Mills (GIS) has disclosed Non-Current Receivables for 5 consecutive years, with $12.7 million as the latest value for Q2 2016.
+General Mills' Non-Current Receivables history spans 5 years, with the latest figure at $12.7 million for Q2 2016.